djalbat/reaction/README.md

 - Component state.
 Use Redux!
 - Of the component lifecycle, all methods except `componentDidMount()` and `componentWillUnmount()` are *not* supported.

-## Roadmap

-- Add an implementation of Redux, possibly.

 ## Contact

 - james.smith@djalbat.com